-■ IVS support Recent fonts support Ideographic Variation Selector (IVS).
+■IVS support Recent fonts support Ideographic Variation Selector (IVS).
 It seems that luaotfload and fontspec packages do not support IVS, so we implemented IVS support in luatexja-otf.
-IVS support is experimental; if you want to enable this, load luatexja-otf and execute the following:
+IVS support by the luatexja-otf package is experimental.
+If you want to enable IVS support, load luatexja-otf and execute the following:

+'''

 \directlua{luatexja.otf.enable_ivs()}

+'''